A Muslim who goes by “Intellect” asked me this question, starting with a quote from Dr. James White:

 It is like saying human being must be a pig eating worms in decomposed human excreta.
 That is insult to man to be a pig and is insult to God to be a man or take the form of a man.
 God is majestic and does not need to become another being or take the form of another being in order to be able to execute his will.

-“Intellect” – that is the amazing thing about the Christian message, that God the Son voluntarily was willing to come and become man / flesh / human and be willing to be subjected to the hardships of this life and was willing to be unjustly treated – they beat Him and crucified Him and killed Him.
+“Intellect” – my dear Muslim friend, that is the amazing thing about the Christian message, that God the Son voluntarily was willing to come and become man / flesh / human and be willing to be subjected to the hardships of this life and was willing to be unjustly treated – they beat Him and crucified Him and killed Him.
 When we wonder about why evil and why suffering, the greatest answer is that God Himself entered into our sufferings and injustices.

 Dorothy Sayers, the Anglican writer, wrote an interesting piece, seeking to answer the issue of why God allowed evil to come into the world.